wp-toolkit

 -

-), path to the Webpack assets manifest file, defaults todist/assets-manifest.json
+$webpack_manifest_filepath(string), path to the Webpack assets manifest file, defaults todist/assets-manifest.jsonin your theme.

 Helpers